Kansas State earns No. 4 seed in South, will face upset-minded UC Irvine

 The ink had yet to dry on Sunday's NCAA Tournament bracket reveal before they emerged as an early upset pick, and not the good kind.
 Now it's up to the Wildcats, seeded fourth in the South Regional, to prove the naysayers wrong.

-They'll get that chance at 1 p.m. (central time) Friday, when they face No. 13 seed UC Irvine in a first-round game at San Jose's SAP Center.
+They'll get that chance at 1 p.m.
+Topeka time Friday, when they face No. 13 seed UC Irvine in a first-round game at San Jose's SAP Center.
 Win that one, and it's either No. 5 seed Wisconsin or No. 12 Oregon next.

 "People doubted us when we were winning, people doubted us when we were losing, so that's why I chuckled," K-State senior guard Kamau Stokes said of his reaction to the early upset buzz.
 "Because no matter what, there's going to be people out there doubting you, so it's really up to us, and if we handle our business there won't be no upsets."